hang0610/hang0610.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171); font-weight: bold; font-size:45px" id="biography">Biography </h2>

-Hi!
-I'm Yuanhang Zhang(张远航). **I'm applying for a MS/PhD program in Robotics in 2024 fall**.
-Previously, I received my B.Eng. in Automation from **S**hanghai **J**iao **T**ong **U**niversity(SJTU, Shanghai China) in 2023 and my undergraduate thesis was advised by [Prof. Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng) and [Prof. Danping Zou](http://drone.sjtu.edu.cn/dpzou).
-I was also fortuned to be advised by [Prof. Zhongqiang Ren](https://wonderren.github.io/) as a summer research intern and had a wonderful research collaboration.
-I have a profound interest in Robotics which drives me to explore the field of Robotics through conducting researches and participating various types of competitions related to Unmanned-vehicles and Quadrotors.
+**I will join [Shanghai Qi Zhi Institude](https://sqz.ac.cn/) as a graduate researcher starting from January 2024, advised by [Prof. Huazhe Xu](http://hxu.rocks/) from [Tsinghua University (IIS)](https://iiis.tsinghua.edu.cn/en/).
+Meanwhile, I'm applying for MS/PhD programs in Robotics for the upcoming Fall 2024**.

+I received my B.Eng. from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in June 2023, where I was advised by [Prof. Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng) and [Prof. Danping Zou](http://drone.sjtu.edu.cn/dpzou).
+In the summer of 2023, I worked remotely with [Prof. Zhongqiang Ren](https://wonderren.github.io/) (Postdoc from [Carnegie Mellon University, RI](https://www.ri.cmu.edu/)).

+I'm interested in **Robotics**, **Machine Learning** and **Computer Vision**.
+I'm now doing research on **Mobile Manipulation** for simultaneous locomotion and manipulation.

-During my undergraduate career, I was the leader of programming group in [SJTU VEX](https://sjtu-vex.github.io/).
-My main role was to design planning and controlling algorithms for our custom robots.
-I also led a team of over 10 undergraduates to implement and fine-tune our self-designed algorithms in order to enable our robots to execute predefined tasks faster and more robustly than any other robots in the VEX-U competition.
+During my undergraduate career, I was the leader of the programming group at [SJTU VEX Robotics Club](https://sjtu-vex.github.io/).
+I led over 20 undergraduates to implement and fine-tune our custom planning and controlling algorithms in order to enable our robots to execute predefined tasks efficiently and compete with other universities.
+I have also participated other types of <a href="#competitions">competitions</a> related to Unmanned Vehicles (UV) and Unmanned Aerial Vehicle (UAV).

 <!-- During my leisure time, I also enjoy playing basketball, working out, traveling, and photography.
 These are all indispensable elements that heal my soul☺. -->
 <!-- My research interest falls in the intersection of Human-Computer Interaction, User-Centered Design, and Accessibility.
 In my research, I study and design tools to support computer-supported creative work for people with disabilities.
 Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-supported content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
 Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.   -->